Modern Foreign Languages (MFL)

 To ensure high standards of teaching and learning in Modern Foreign Languages, we implement a curriculum that teaches different content and skills throughout a 2 year programme in Lower Key Stage 2 and Upper Key Stage 2.
 Modern Foreign Languages is taught in discrete lessons covering at least one unit per half term.

-The Modern Foreign Languages curriculum at Woodcocks’ Well CE (VA) Primary School CE Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught.
+The Modern Foreign Languages curriculum at Woodcocks’ Well CE (VA) Primary School CE Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills to be taught by the end of Key Stage 2.
 Teachers plan lessons for their class using our progression of knowledge and skills document.
-When teaching Modern Foreign Languages, teachers should follow the children’s interests and real-life experiences to ensure their learning is engaging, broad and balanced.
-Before planning a unit of work, teachers should assess children’s prior knowledge and understanding to ensure the work planned is pitched at the correct level.
-A variety of teaching approaches are used based on the teacher’s judgement.
+When teaching Modern Foreign Languages, teachers ensure the children’s experiences of learning are engaging, broad and balanced.
+Teachers use ‘activate’ to ensure children can recall prior knowledge and adapt lessons as necessary.

 In Modern Foreign Languages, skills in speaking, reading and writing another language are developed through a multi-sensory approach such as rhymes, songs, stories and repetition.
-Children begin to develop their understanding of grammar in another language.
+Children also develop their understanding of grammar in another language.

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers

-The Modern Foreign Languages subject leader will continually monitor the impact Modern Foreign Languages teaching is having on the children’s learning through work scrutinies to ensure the progress of knowledge and skills is being taught.
-They will also ensure the knowledge taught is retained by the children and continually revisited and that the learners are able to apply the skills they have been taught to a variety of different settings, showing independence with their learning.
+The Modern Foreign Languagessubject leader will regularly monitor the impact Modern Foreign Languagesteaching is having on the children’s learning through work scrutinies to ensure the progress of knowledge and skills is being taught well.
+The subject leader will also ensure the knowledge taught is retained by the children and continually revisited and that the learners are able to apply the skills they have been taught to a variety of different settings, showing independence with their learning.

 The language we have chosen to teach at Woodcocks’ Well CE (VA) Primary School is French.